ahmerhm/JurassicParkSecurity/README.md

 ### Source Code & Runnability
 - The source code is located inside the `JurassicParkSecurity` folder under `src`.
 - As this project was developed during high school, I didn't have the resources to host a dedicated REST API.
-Instead, I used [sheet.best](https://sheetbest.com/), a free service that allowed up to 200 connection requests.
+Instead, I used [sheet.best](https://sheetbest.com/), a free service that allowed up to 200 connection requests, which was sufficient for the submission and grading.
 - If you're interested in contributing, you could enhance this project by finding another service that converts Google Sheets into API endpoints.
 This would involve refactoring the code and updating the connection URL.
 - While this limitation exists, the project still demonstrates my skills effectively through the video demonstration provided, which was sufficient to showcase the product's functionality during the assessment.